Ghost Forest Image 1

 If your musical tastes run more to classical and jazz than rock and folk, there’s live music for you, too, at the Newport Performing Arts Center.
 The Newport Symphony performs eight to twelve concerts per year, under the baton of conductor Adam Flatt.
 The Oregon Coast Jazz Party brings nationally-known jazz artists to town in early October.
 Be sure to check coastarts.org for the latest listings of live entertainment at the PAC and elsewhere.
 777 W. Olive St., Nye Beach

 There are a lot of ways to fill your days and nights in Newport.
-Here are some suggested one-day itineraries to kick off the best spring break ever.
+Here are some suggested one-day itineraries to kick off the best week ever.
 The astute reader will note that all of these itineraries end the same way, because some Newport activities are simply universal.

-Of course, we want you to come for the whole week, so be sure to explore discovernewport.com to fill those remaining spring break days.
+Of course, we want you to come for the whole week, so be sure to explore discovernewport.com to fill those remaining vacation days.

 9:00 am: Breakfast, Pig ‘n Pancake ● Pancakes, bacon, biscuits and gravy, omelets, bottomless cups of coffee, and more, all in a very family-friendly atmosphere.
 No better way to start the day.